Hadeer-Youssef/-Case-Study-Assignment/README.md

 ## Overview
 This project is a Handwritten Digit Recognition system built using a Convolutional Neural Network (CNN).
 It is designed to classify digits (0-9) from digital images, making it ideal for Optical Character Recognition (OCR) tasks.
 The project includes model training, testing, and deployment using a Django web application, offering real-time predictions through an interactive user interface.

+You can deploy app on server using  digitalocean follow this link https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu

 ---

 ## Dataset